alexgrigoras/youtube_consumer_perception/README.md

 # Consumer perception of online multimedia

 ## Description
 This is a bachelor's degree application.
-It was created to analyse Youtube videos metadata to create statistics about a specific keyphrase search.
+It was created to analyze Youtube videos' metadata to create statistics about a specific key phrase search.
 It can determine the impact of user comments on videos.
-It is helpful for content creators of the Youtube platform.
+It is helpful for the content creators of the Youtube platform.

 <img src="./docs/images/users_perception.png" alt="Consumer perception image" width="500">